ertis-research/lwm2m-blockchain/leshan/BootstrapServer/README.md

 Finally, the Main class of the project called BootstrapServerLeshan.java is created.
 This class does the following:
 - Prepare and start bootstrap server
 - Create and set DTLS Config
-- Prepare and start jetty

-## Web interface
-A servlet called BootstrapServlet.java is created.
-The constructor of this class receives a BlockchainBootstrapStore object (implementation of EditableBootstrapConfigStore).
-The methods that handle the GET (doGet), POST (doPost) and DELETE (doDelete) requests are defined.
-Also, a class called ClientInfo.java is created to collect the information of each client

-Finally, a folder called webapp has been created in the resources folder.
-Here are the files of our small web application (index.html and index.js)

-Note: It is a very simple web page, where no error is handled.
-It only helps us to have a first approach and to be able to add and remove client information easier.
-This web interface will be improved soon.

 ## Test
 To see that everything works, a little test is done adding the client's information on the bootstrap server and on the server.